 - You don’t get relief from pain-relieving medications.

-Preventive medications are taken daily or monthly to reduce the frequency, length, and severity of your migraines.
+Preventive medications are taken regularly, usually every day.
+Preventative treatment is intended to reduce the frequency, length, and severity of your migraine attacks.

-If stress is a known trigger for your migraines, your doctor may recommend taking the medication only during times of high stress, such as leading up to a stressful work week or event.
+If stress is a known trigger for your migraine episodes, your doctor may recommend taking the medication only during times of high stress, such as leading up to a stressful work week or event.